rkusa/DATIS/README.md

 Available voices are:

 - Windows: `WIN` or `WIN:voice` (Where voice depends on the installed voices on your system.
-Tip: if you don't know which voices are installed, set anything, start your mission and look into the DATIS looks to see a list of available voices)
+Tip: if you don't know which voices are installed, set anything, start your mission and look into the DATIS logs to see a list of available voices)
 - GCloud: `en-US-Standard-B`, `en-US-Standard-C`, `en-US-Standard-D`, `en-US-Standard-E`, `en-US-Wavenet-A`, `en-US-Wavenet-B`, `en-US-Wavenet-C`, `en-US-Wavenet-D`, `en-US-Wavenet-E`, `en-US-Wavenet-F`
   - _(a bit down [on this page](https://cloud.google.com/text-to-speech/) is a widget where the different voices can easily be tested)_
   - Keep in mind that `en-US-Wavenet-*` voices come with a smaller free quota (see [Gcloud TTS pricing](https://cloud.google.com/text-to-speech/pricing))